 About the Coco de Mer Tree

 The coco de mer originates from the islands of Praslin and Curieuse in the Seychelles Islands.
 It was also found on the small islets of St Pierre, Chauve-Souris, and Ile Ronde (Round Island), all located near Praslin, but was extinct there for a time until recently reintroduced.

-The tree grows to 25–34 m tall.
-The leaves are fan-shaped, 7–10 m long and 4.5 m wide with a 4 m petiole.
-It is dioecious, with separate male and female plants.
+The coco de mer tree grows to 25 to 34 meters tall.
+The leaves are fan-shaped, 7 to 10 meters long and 4.5 meters wide.
+It is dioecious, meaning that reproduction requires separate male and female plants.

 These plants grow wild on nutrient-starved, rocky soil.
-Nitrogen and phosphorus are two natural fertilizers — nutrients — that these (and other plants) need.
-There isn’t much of either on the islands where these palms grow.
-So the plants are frugal.
-They sprout fronds using only about one-third the nutrients needed by leaves of 56 neighboring species of trees and shrubs.
-What’s more, coco-de-mer palms scavenge a lot of the nutrients shed in their own dying leaves.
-These trees can reuse 90 percent of that prized phosphorus from the fronds it’s about to drop.
+Nitrogen and phosphorus are two natural fertilizers with nutrients that these (and other plants) need.
+There isn’t much of either on the islands where these palms grow, so the plants are frugal.
+They sprout fronds using only about one-third of the nutrients needed by leaves of 56 neighboring species of trees and shrubs.
+What’s more, coco-de-mer palms can reuse 90 percent of the phosphorus contained in the fronds it’s about to drop.